fhiso/basic-concepts/basic-concepts.md

-{.ednote} An earlier unpublished draft of this standard also said that the *subtypes* of a *non-language-tagged datatypes* (other than `xsd:anyAtomicType`) were *required* to be *non-language-tagged*, with an exception for *subtypes*.
+{.ednote} An earlier unpublished draft of this standard also said that the *subtypes* of a *non-language-tagged datatypes* (other than `xsd:anyAtomicType`) were *required* to be *non-language-tagged*, with an exception for *subtypes* of `rdf:langString`.
 This requirement has been dropped to allow *unions* to be defined which contain a mixture of *language-tagged datatypes* and *non-language-tagged datatypes*.

 All *language-tagged datatypes* are implicitly a *subtype* of the `rdf:langString` *datatype* defined in {§langString}.